Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Deskundigheid-Readme/README.md

 - [HelloID Docs](#helloid-docs)

 ## Introduction
-NedapONS is a healthcare application and provides a set of REST APIs and XML IO-Import that allow you to programmatically interact with it's data.
+NedapOns is a healthcare application and provides a set of REST APIs and XML IO-Import that allow you to programmatically interact with it's data.

 ## Getting Started

-The _HelloID-Conn-Prov-Target-NedapONS-education_ connector can be executed only on-premises using the HelloID-Agent, because of the mapping file and required certificate to authorize with Nedap.
+The _HelloID-Conn-Prov-Target-NedapOns-education_ connector can be executed only on-premises using the HelloID-Agent, because of the mapping file and required certificate to authorize with Nedap.

 ### Connection settings